 My name is Patricia García Rodríguez.
 I am a Junior Researcher at the Instituto de Salud Carlos III (Spain).
 I am part of the Cellular Biotechnology group, supervised by Dr. Javier García-Castro.
-I’m deeply motivated to develop new treatment options for A disease where cells divide and grow uncontrollably and can spread to other areas of the body..
+I’m deeply motivated to develop new treatment options for cancer.
 My research focuses on optimizing new therapies to treat osteosarcoma (OS).

 Research into new options for treating cancers with poor outcomes is essential.
 CAR T therapy, a type of cancer treatment, has had excellent results in blood cancers but has not yet worked in solid cancer types including OS.
 Why is it trickier to use this new therapy in OS?
 In this blog, I will discuss the challenges in using CAR T therapy, as well as approaches to overcoming them.

 Our immune system protects us from diseases.
 It has many resources to attack anything unknown, including cancer.
 T cells are vital players in the immune system and their job is to find faulty or infected cells.
 Given this responsibility, when they discover an unusual cell, they quickly destroy it.
 This limits damage to healthy cells in the body.
-Cancer can block this system allowing them to grow freely.
+A disease where cells divide and grow uncontrollably and can spread to other areas of the body. can block this system allowing them to grow freely.

 While it may sound like science fiction, it is possible to give our body’s immune system “superpowers” so that they can detect markers on cancer cells and kill tumours more effectively.
 The process to give them this potential is complex.
 First, T cells are isolated from the body in a process similar to blood donation.
 Then, in the laboratory, artificial receptors are added, which recognize cancer cells.
 These receptors are called CARs or Chimeric A marker on the surface of a cell that is recognised as ‘foreign’ by the immune system.
 Receptors.
-Depending on which markers the CAR recognises, the treatment will target different A mass of cells that are growing where they shouldn’t be.
-Tumours can be benign or malignant.
-Benign tumours do not spread to other parts of the body whereas malignant tumours are cancerous and have the potential to spread. types.
+Depending on which markers the CAR recognises, the treatment will target different tumour types.
 When returned to the body these new receptors give the T cells the power to target and kill cancer cells.

 “I think developing new therapies can change the current prognosis for cancer patients.
 Being part of a group and research with a vision that focuses on transferring advances to the clinic is an exceptional opportunity to grow and contribute to science.
 That’s why I do research, to provide solutions for patients.” – Patricia García Rodríguez